How do you prepare broccoli rabe?

 Which portion of broccoli rabe do you consume?

 The plant’s stems, leaves, and flowers are all edible; however, you will need to remove the woody base of the stem.
 If you wind up with broccoli rabe with a thick stem despite your best efforts, just shave or peel the stem like you would with asparagus stalks.

-Using a paring knife, separate any lengthy stems that are linked together and trim the thick base of each stem.
+The nicest feature is the delicate green florets.
 Remove the stems’ tough outer covering and the huge outer leaves connected to the lowest portions of the stalks.

 Does broccoli rabe taste like broccoli

-While broccoli and broccolini are quite similar in flavor, a single bite of broccoli rabe reveals its distinct character.
-Broccoli rabe, also known as rapini, is a cruciferous vegetable with a similar bitter taste to mustard greens.
+While broccoli and broccolini are relatively similar in taste, a single bite of broccoli rabe reveals its distinct character.
+Broccoli rabe, also known as rapini, is a cruciferous vegetable with a comparable bitter taste to mustard greens.

-What is the distinction between broccolini and broccoli rabe?
+What is the difference between broccolini and broccoli rabe?

 Broccolini is a cross between Chinese broccoli and broccoli.
 Broccoli rabe is a member of the brassica rapa family, which places it closer to turnips than to broccoli or broccolini.